lynx44/SigQL/README.md

 	    public Employee Employee { get; set; }
     }

+In these cases, SigQL will only query and materialize properties that have not previously found in it's direct line of descendents.

+In the example above, if WorkLogs are queried:

+    public IEnumerable<WorkLog> GetWorkLogs();

+WorkLog.Employees will be queried and materialized, however, WorkLog.Employees.WorkLogs will return null, since the WorkLog property of Employee introduces a cycle in this branch.

-SigQL currently makes no effort to resolve circular references.
-Circular data is rarely desired as a model trait, and SigQL promotes projections to retrieve only necessary data for a particular use case.
+Circular data is rarely desired as a model trait, and SigQL encourages projections to retrieve only necessary data for a particular use case.
 When projections are defined, it is extremely rare to find a use case where a circular reference is desired as opposed a specifically crafted shape.

 #### Perspective